magento/pwa-studio/pwa-devdocs/src/pagebuilder/overview/index.md

 1. Create a React component that is equivalent to your Page Builder content type.
 2. Create a configuration aggregator to retrieve the configuration properties from your Page Builder content type.
 3. Add your React component and configuration aggregator to the configuration file (config.js).

+These tasks are described in detail in the [Create content type components] topic